cachapa/firedart/CONTRIBUTING.md

 #### Avoid refactoring or changing unrelated lines

 Avoid refactoring existing code unless discussed previously.
-This also goes for formatting code outside of that affected by your contribution.
+The exception is code touched by `dart format` (see below).

+#### Make sure your code is formatted according to the official style guide

+Firedart uses the official Dart guidelines to ensure consistent code style.
+Please make sure you run `dart format` when making your contribution.

 #### Implement tests